 How Red Hook's topography evolves from Native American summer camp to Dutch mill ponds with oyster beds, then ports, warehouses and finally a street grid.
 Did you know that the 1840s development of Atlantic Dock jumpstarts a 100-year development boom?
 What follows is a century of teeming ports, factories, racing yachts, massive clusters of barges, floating pools, shanty towns, and row houses.
 Then comes the 1960s plummet, years of limbo, the 1992 nadir, and a rapid rebound in the 2000s.
 The hurricane Sandy of 2012 and mega developers describe the most recent years.

-This is an intro to the people story, the parade of ethnic groups that lived and/or worked in Red Hook, in the rough order they arrived.
-Native American Lenape people enjoy Red Hook as a summer place.
+This is an intro to the people story of Red Hook, to the parade of ethnic groups that lived and/or worked here roughly in the order of their arrival.
+Native American Lenape people enjoy Red Hook as a summer place from the 16th century.
 Dutch colonists arrive in the early 1600s and bring diverse nationalities, religions and races - and enslaved blacks.
-After port developments around 1850, Red Hook grows until the 1960s, with a a changing rainbow of people who live and work here, thanks to ships from all over the world that dock here.
+Port developments from around 1850 until the 1960s make Red Hook a major port of call to ships from all over the world, which bring a changing rainbow of people who live and work here.
 We will explore this topic more in future updates and select individual people to research in depth.
-This Red Hook WaterStories 1.0 establishes establish major trends, forces and issues.
+This Red Hook WaterStories 1.0 illuminates major trends, forces and issues in the demographic changes that define this neighborhood.

 Shantytowns are a feature of 19th century Brooklyn and New York City.
 They were the low-income housing of the day, often for newly arrived immigrants.
 In Red Hook, the presence of shantytowns is directly related to the waterfront (eg, low-lying, often-flooded land was not prime development land).
 Shantytown dwellers are not the same as squatters (people occupying real estate without permission) since 19th century shantytown residents usually paid ground rent to the property owner and usually built their own shelters.
 Shantytowns of that era are built on open land before development.
 "Hoovervilles" are shantytowns of the Great Depression, named in reference to President Hoover; those shantytowns were often squatter camps.